poojaagrawal412/ineuronindustry/README.md

-##This is the Git Tutorial by pooja
+##This is the amazing Git Tutorial by pooja
 ##We will learn git and git hub
+##These changes are by developer2